wp-plugins/design-approval-system/readme.txt

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

 == Changelog ==
+= Version 1.6 =

+ * Fixed: No more auto selection of post template.
+(We are now offering more themes) [If you purchase one of our themes you may select which theme you would like to use for each indiviudual post]

 = Version 1.5 =